ideophagous/bright_spot_distance/README.md

-Code developed by Mounir AFIFI in Python 2.7 for a job interview
+Code developed by Mounir AFIFI in Python 2.7

 Intent: